-In further good news for anyone who often finds themselves in tricky low light situations, the X-T30’s high ISO performance is very good.
+In further good news for anyone who often finds themselves in tricky low-light situations, the X-T30’s high ISO performance is very good.

-It might lack in-built image stabilisation, which would further help with handheld shooting, but I found the results at ISO 6400 and to be perfectly acceptable, which was useful for shooting in dingy bars at The Great Escape Festival.
+It might lack built-in image stabilisation, which would further help with handheld shooting, but I found the results at ISO 6400 to be perfectly acceptable, which was useful for shooting in dingy bars at The Great Escape Festival.
 If you need them, there are also expanded 200% and 400% dynamic range modes to help with particularly challenging, contrasty scenes.

 Overall, it’s hard to find fault with the X-T30’s stills or video performance – it’s among the best around at this size and price.